rexali/trivia-api/backend/README.md

         }

 POST    '/api/v1.0/questions/search'
-- Fetches list of dictionary of questions by searching with a specific term with key and its value
+- Fetches a list of dictionary of questions by searching with a specific term with key and its value
 - Request Arguments: request with search term e.g
         {
             search_term : 'Who is'